zhangjiangen11/GodotOceanWaves/README.md

 - [x] 8 kilometers clipmap with LOD
 #### Waterline Transition
 [Light Penetration Spectrum in Water](https://upload.wikimedia.org/wikipedia/commons/9/95/Light_Penetration_Spectrum_in_Water_01.png)
 - [x] a transition is in place that simulates the absorption of red and green and finally blue light with increasing depth.
-This however assumes perfectly clear water.
+This however assumes perfectly clear water and linear color reductions with complete color eliminations at: red:7.5m, green:22.0m, blue:38.0m.
 - [x] water visibility range control
 - [ ] allow less clear water by mixing in the water color
 #### Keep Water out of Boats